 After billions of years of steady erosion, the region of Cappadocia looks more like a magical realm out of a fairy tale than central Turkey.
 Here, rocky hills and stone spires called "fairy chimneys" rise up out of the dusty plains of the Anatolian peninsula, while serpentine tunnels meander below.
-Most of those tunnels are natural — however, some are manmade.
+Most of those tunnels are natural — however, some are man-made.

 In 1963, a Turkish man took out a wall in his basement while renovating his house in Cappadocia and was surprised to find a whole other room behind it.
-Further digging revealed a labyrinthic network of rooms several hundred feet below the Earth.
+Further digging revealed a labyrinthine network of rooms several hundred feet below the Earth.

 This was the underground city of Derinkuyu, carved into the same rock that grows in such mesmerizing shapes above ground.

 While only 2,000 square feet of Derinkuyu has been discovered so far, the Cappadocia tourism website says that it might extend to as much as 7,000 square feet.
-During invasions or times of religious persecution, Cappadocians, who were a part of the Christian minority, fled into the tunnels for safety.

 Afterward, Derinkuyu sat undisturbed until 1963, when the astounding underground city of central Turkey was rediscovered and finally brought into the light.